Deep variational free energy prediction of dense hydrogen solid at 1200K: Methods

 In the variational free energy method, the proton Boltzmann distribution is parameterized by a normalizing flow network~\cite{xie2023deep}

 where $E_\mathrm{base}$ is the potential energy surface (PES) provided by the base model, $\boldsymbol{Z}$ are a set of collective variables that are transformed from the proton coordinates $\boldsymbol{X}$ via a neural network with a non-degenerate Jacobian.
-By parametrizing the proton Boltzmann distribution in this way, the normalizing flow model learns to correct the potential bias in the base PES.
-The partition function of the base model, $\mathcal{Z}_\mathrm{base}$, acts as a constant factor across different parameters and does not affect the optimization process.
+By parametrizing the proton Boltzmann distribution in this way, the normalizing flow model learns to correct the potential bias in the base PES model.
 The Jacobian determinant of the transformation in Eq.~(\ref{eq:flow}) ensures that the normalization factor of the proton distribution remains independent of the flow model parameters.
 With a perfectly optimized flow model, the probability distribution will converge to the target distribution $p(\boldsymbol{X}) \propto e^{-E(\boldsymbol{X})/k_B T}$.

-To avoid systematic bias and maintain a fully variational calculation framework, we compute the PES by parametrizing a trial wave function with neural networks, similar to {the variational Monte Carlo (VMC) method. {The ground-state energy is defined as}
+To avoid systematic bias and maintain a fully variational calculation framework, we compute the PES by parametrizing a trial wavefunction with neural networks, similar to {the variational Monte Carlo (VMC) method. {The ground-state energy is defined as}

-{where \(\Psi(\bm{R}; \bm{X})\) denotes the ground-state electronic wave function for a given proton configuration \(\bm{X}\).
-It is noteworthy that we use an ensemble VMC approach, as described by Xie et al.~\cite{xie2023deep}, in which the wave function is universally parameterized and jointly optimized for any proton coordinates sampled from the given distribution to achieve the ground state.} Physical quantities such as energy, entropy, and pressure can be estimated from the samples generated by the proton Boltzmann distribution and electronic wavefunction after the free energy optimization.
+{where \(\Psi(\bm{R}; \bm{X})\) denotes the ground-state electronic wavefunction for a given proton configuration \(\bm{X}\).
+It is noteworthy that we use an ensemble VMC approach, as described by Xie et al.~\cite{xie2023deep}, in which the wavefunction is universally parameterized and jointly optimized for any proton coordinates sampled from the given distribution to achieve the ground state.} Physical quantities such as energy, entropy, and pressure can be estimated from the samples generated by the proton Boltzmann distribution and electronic wavefunction after the free energy optimization.